LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 - Issue 50709: LKSM: Pasting in editable grid when an aliquot field is between two sample fields doesn't work
 - Issue 50650: LKSM: SampleFinder doesn't show ancestor column data if default view also contains the same ancestors
 - Issue 42183: SM: Need better indication that comment in a workflow task has not been saved.
+- Issue 50607: Updated field labels are not shown in the grid

 ### version 4.0.4
 *Released*: 12 July 2024